 sweet and sour fish

-I feel like LA is having a bit of an identity crisis with the weather but it is 85 DEGREES right now.
-And when it’s that hot, I only want to make super easy recipes, and it seems like you guys seem to like that too.
-Some recipes you guys have been making like my Chinese chicken and mushroom and Ga Kho are not only tasty but also so easy to make.
+When it’s that hot, I only want to make super easy recipes, and it seems like you guys seem to like that too.
+Some recipes you guys have been making like my Chinese chicken and mushroom, Shrimp Stir Fry, and Ga Kho are not only tasty but also so easy to make.
 So I wanted to continue the trend of easy, simple weeknight dinners with this sweet and sour fish.

 ingredients

-• Salmon – I love to use salmon for this dish because it’s not only good but also available everywhere.
-If you don’t like salmon or can’t find it, I would use any kind of firm fish like sea bass, tilapia, or cod.
-My personal favorite is sea bass.
+• Salmon – I love to use salmon for this dish even though it’s not a fish that’s traditionally used because it’s not only good but also available everywhere.
+If you don’t like salmon or can’t find it, my mom says you can use any kind of firm fish like sea bass, tilapia, or cod.
+I’ve made this dish with sea bass before, and it tastes amazing.

 • All purpose flour and corn starch – My mom uses a combination of all purpose flour and corn starch because it provides the perfect balance between crunchiness and lightness to the coating.
+I don’t typically see a combination used out in the wild, but I love this unique tweak from my mom.
+It definitely makes a difference compared to other recipes.
 You can also use only all purpose flour or only corn starch.

 fried salmon